murdockcrc/flightsim/_posts/2020-11-22-043-medellin-puerto-jimenez-costa-rica.md

 ![](/images/skrg-mrpj-02.jpg)

 That piece of land in the horizon is Panama.
 But we continue our journey to Puerto Jimenez.
-On our descent, we cross the border with Costa Rica and get a view of Ciudad Neilly, the mountain in San Vito de Coto Brus, and the palm oil plantations in the Pacific coast of the country:
+On our descent, we cross the border with Costa Rica and get a view of Ciudad Neilly, the mountains in San Vito de Coto Brus, and the palm oil plantations in the Pacific coast of the country:

 ![](/images/skrg-mrpj-03.jpg)